skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 tomorrow.
 He drops in an extra 46 gold and the smith promises it by tomorrow noon.

-As evening approaches, Eomer heads to the north side of town, stealthily, to someone who is a member of the Lormanite resistance.
+As evening approaches, Eomier heads to the north side of town, stealthily, to someone who is a member of the Lormanite resistance.
 The place is in a shabby house, around the back, past the pigs, and down the steps to the root cellar.
 A kid in his 20's seems to run the place.
 He is scarred and shifty.
 He seems to be running a safe-house of some sort, where fugitives from the north might hide.
-Eomer begins bribing information out of him.
+Eomier begins bribing information out of him.

 The kid talks a lot, lies a lot, is distrusting and untrustworthy.
-Nevertheless, Eomer manages to drag a good deal of information from him.
+Nevertheless, Eomier manages to drag a good deal of information from him.
 He learns the following:

 * The Monk (presumably Endo, although he never gave his name) was here